-Dreaming in the language is a tell-tale sign that your brain is making the connections and crossing over from emerging learner to more fluency.
+Dreaming in the language is a tell-tale sign that your brain is making the connections and entering a stage of increased fluency.
 (Arguing is too!)

 5. Fall in love

-…with a person, the culture, the music, the sights, the sounds, the history, the vibrancy, the idiosyncrasies of the ever dynamic Spanish-speaking culture–whether it be in the Caribbean, Central or South America, Mexico, Spain or Morocco.
+…with a person, the culture, the music, the sights, the sounds, the history, the beauty and idiosyncrasies of the ever dynamic Spanish-speaking culture–whether it be in the Caribbean, Central or South America, Mexico, Spain or Morocco.
 If your fire and desire for language acquisition and cultural understanding come from within, the learning will occur.

-Language is primal, organic, a birthright, essential and fundamental to the human experience.
+Language is primal, essential and fundamental to the human experience.
 It provides a platform through which we can connect, understand, love, play, and adventure–where doors of opportunity are opened and connections are made.

 Learning how to communicate and express yourself in another language is a skill you will never regret and one that can only add value to your life.

-If you have any questions or comments about this post and your experience (frustrations, challenges, success) with learning Spanish, feel free to share them in the comments section below and I will get back to you muy pronto!
+If you have any questions or comments about this article and your experience (frustrations, challenges, success) with learning Spanish, please feel free to share them in the comments section below and I will get back to you muy pronto!

 I wish you the best of luck on your Spanish learning journey!